wangerekaharun/StreamComposeAttachments/README.md

 ![recording_started](images/recording_started.png "Recording Audio.")

-When you tap `Stop`  the recording will stop and your audio attachment will be sent.
+When you tap `Stop`  the recording will stop and uploading of your audio file starts.

 ![audio_sent](images/audio_sent.png "Custom Audio attachment.")

-The audio attachment will be rendered with your custom factory which shows the audio name and a Play icon.
+The custom factory will render your audio attachment which shows the audio name and a Play icon.
 When you tap play, your audio starts playing:

 ![playing_audio](images/playing_audio.png "Playing Custom Audio Attachment.")